 Outdoor sensory play idea: Toddlers and preschoolers will love exploring fresh herbs and plants with this fun backyard sensory activity!

 This is such a fun way for kids to work on their cutting skills.
-It’s also an activity that will engage all the senses.
+It’s also an awesome water activity that will engage all the senses.
 The smell of fresh cut herbs, the beautiful colours of the garden, splashing in the cool water – what more could you ask for in an outdoor toddler activity?